qunfengdong/MicroGMT/README.md

 ## Tutorial
 ### 1. Example workflow for SARS-CoV-2 sequences
 #### Fasta assembly file as input
-Here we use fasta assembly sequences downloaded from [GISAID](https://www.gisaid.org/) as an example.
-Suppose more strains were added to GISAID after May 20, 2020 and we want to add these strains to the pre-built summary tables.

-**Inputs**
+**Preprocessing**

-Download the fasta assembly sequences from [GISAID](https://www.gisaid.org/).
-It is named "sequences.fasta" in this example.
+Download the desired fasta assembly sequences from [NCBI](https://www.ncbi.nlm.nih.gov/) and put them in one fasta file (named "sequences.fasta" in this example).
+The fasta headers should be strain/sequence IDs.

-Download the metadata containing region information from [GISAID](https://www.gisaid.org/).
+Create the regional information file.
 It is named "metadata.tsv" in this example.
+The formate is "strain/sequence_ID  region", separated by tab.

-These files used strain ID as the fasta header.
+If you are using files downloaded from GISAID, follow the steps below for preprocessing: Download the fasta assembly sequences and metadata containing region information.
+The fasta assembly file used strain ID as the fasta header.
 Since the strain IDs contain "/", we need to substitute them with something else ("_" in our example).
 We also need to extract region information from metadata to make the region file, and substitute blanks (" ") in the region file:
 ```bash
 sed -i 's/\//_/g' sequences.fasta